Whole body cryotherapy can be hazardous to your skin

 One woman who worked at a WBC center in Las Vegas suffocated while inside a chamber.
 She reportedly used the chamber after business hours when no one was around.
 The next day, fellow staffers found her body3.

-Also unlike WBC, cryotherapy is an accepted medical procedure.
-When performed by a person skilled in cryotherapy, such as a board-certified dermatologist, cryotherapy is very effective and safe.
+Unlike WBC, cryosurgery is an accepted medical procedure.
+When performed by someone skilled in the procedure, such as a board-certified dermatologist, cryosurgery is safe and effective.

 The cold facts: WBC benefits remain unproven, WBC unapproved by the FDA